debabratapatra/angular-fix-header-grid/README.md

 # Angular 7 Fix/Freeze Header Grid
-Angular 7 Multi level Tree Grid.
-Simple, Light Weight and dependency free.
-Basically it groups data by a field or multiple fields.
+It is a simple grid with all basic feature.
+It's header is fixed and body is scrollable.
 For hierarchical data (where there is a Parent-Child relationship), check out this
 <a href="https://github.com/debabratapatra/angular-tree-grid">Angular Tree Grid</a> Package.
 If data needs to be grouped by fields then check out this <a href="https://github.com/debabratapatra/ngtreegrid" target="_blank">ngtreegrid</a> Package.

 ## Demo